 3 UAS CNPC links and associated space and earth stations need to operate within the envelope of the technical characteristics and operational parameters of assignments of an associated FSS network(s) which is successfully coordinated and recorded in the MIFR.

-4 The UAS CNPC operation needs to be within the envelope of coordinated limits for the relevant assignments of the associated FSS network and the UACS Earth station.
-Furthermore, the operation needs to be within the envelope of operational arrangements agreed outside the formal bilateral coordination process.

-5 In order to assess whether the safety-of-life requirements for a CNPC link could be fulfilled for a given flight, while the notifying administration has a certain amount of information related the coordination of its satellite networks, only the operator of the satellite on which the CNPC link will operate will have the full information related to the technical performance which is needed by the entity assessing the compliance to the safety-of-life requirement for a CNPC link.
+4 [Note: Appears to duplicate item 3 above]5 In order to assess whether the safety-of-life requirements for a CNPC link could be fulfilled for a given flight, while the notifying administration has a certain amount of information related the coordination of its satellite networks, only the operator of the satellite on which the CNPC link will operate will have the full information related to the technical performance which is needed by the entity assessing the compliance to the safety-of-life requirement for a CNPC link.

 6 FSS satellite networks with which UAS CNPC communicate do not have safety status.